Welcome to the Couple & Family Institute of New England

 COVID-19 Alert:

 CFINE is committed to adhering to current public health standards due to the coronavirus outbreak.
 Services may be converted to online formats or postponed.
-Full refunds will be delivered if necessary.
+In-person services will be limited to fully vaccinated individuals.

 Moderator: Nancy Knudsen, LMFT